 On the other hand, when the employer thinks of rehiring an old employee, it still brings in a lot of analysis in terms of his or her capacities, efficiency, etc.

 On the whole, either of the party considers a certain level of thinking before going ahead with recruiting or being recruited.

 Some of the important or rather major reasons from both the employer’s and the employee’s point of view is listed below:

 1. A suitable vacancy that might attract an old employee:

-Sometimes employees find a suitable vacancy as per their routine and other commitments towards life, which makes them approach their old company that had once fired them.
+Sometimes employees find a suitable vacancy as per their routine and other commitments towards life, which makes them approach the old company that had once fired them.

 2. Salary package:

 Salary packages or perks make a lot of difference; hence this also could be one of the reasons to choose a job offer from the old company although it had once fired.

 If your old company is offering a better position with a good hike in salary then there is no harm in trying an opportunity to get rehired.